jcalandra/audiosynthesis_dl/README.md

   - **definitions** : contains a few definitions about key words.
   - **references** : list all the references used in this project.

 - **test** contains the already existing code that has been tested.
-It contains the following folders :

 - **data** contains a few data necessary to test the different neural networks.